HubReb/pdb_search/README.md

 ### Search by title

 Enter the title name and if a paper of that name exists in the database the relevant information will be presented to you.
-Note that if several papers with that specific title are present in the database you will be presented with the list of the respective authors and asked to choose one author (group).
+Note that if several papers with that specific title are present in the database, you will be presented with the list of the respective authors and asked to choose one author (group).

-If no paper is found, you are informed of it.
+If no paper is found, you will be informed of it.

 ### Search by author